milliga/video-game-database/README.md

 ## Building

 This project is built using yarn.
-Open a powershell/terminal and ensure you're in the game-database project directory.
+Open powershell/terminal and ensure you're in the game-database project directory.
 Next, type <code>yarn build</code> and allow the project to build.
 In the powershell/terminal console it should tell you that you may serve with <code>serve -s build</code>, but if you're having issues serving the application type <code>yarn serve -s build</code> instead.

 # How to use